Family Lawyer in New York

 Client-Centered ApproachWe prioritize personalized service and accessibility, ensuring you're informed and confident in our strategic representation.

-Talk With our New York Family Lawyer About Your Next Steps
+Talk With Our New York Family Lawyer About Your Next Steps

 Family law issues can touch every part of your life, from your relationship with your children to your financial security.
 Having a clear understanding of your rights and options under New York law can make it easier to move forward with confidence.
 At Law Offices of Andreas Vasilatos, our family attorneys concentrate on divorce, custody, and support, and we bring decades of collective experience in the New York courts to each case we handle.

-To speak with our family law attorney in New York, call (855) 773-1166 to schedule a consultation.
+To speak with our family law attorne in New York, call (855) 773-1166 to schedule a consultation online.